anupamc/sp_log_parser/README.md

 + The whole application has been namespaced under *LogProcessor* domain for avoid any clash while the potential transfer to any structured application

 # Possible improvements
-+ The naming of the variables and methods could be more intuitive and would love to work further on pair programming
++ The naming of the variables and methods could be more intuitive and would love to work further on this on pair programming
 + Set is used for the data structure for removal of duplicate data while getting unique view - this can be not so efficient for large data set and need to look into some alternatives in such scenario
-+ Given the requirement, further edge case scenario can be tested in further unit and integration testing
++ Given the requirement, further edge case scenario can be tested in further unit and integration testing - another potential place to work on pair programming

 [1]: https://github.com/anupamc/sp_log_parser/blob/main/lib/parser/log_reader.rb
 [2]: https://github.com/anupamc/sp_log_parser/blob/main/lib/parser/log_parser.rb